 Watches are statement pieces that can serve many purposes.
 They can signify a crowning achievement in your life, from anniversaries to birthdays, graduations to retirements.
-They can be a quality investment for young professionals moving forward with their careers, or an upscale novelty that flaunts one’s wealth.
-For most of us, these wrist-worn clocks are EDC (aka everyday carry) accessories that accentuate our personality and style, while keeping track of life’s most valued asset: time.
+They can also be a quality investment for young professionals moving forward with their careers.
+For most of us, these wrist-worn clocks are EDC (aka everyday carry) accessories that accentuate our personality and style while keeping track of our most valuable asset: our time.

 What comprises the best men’s watches?
 Is it craftsmanship?
 Maybe the movement — automatic or manual?
 Could it be cool features?
 What about the manufacturer?
 Several factors come into play when buying or gifting a men’s watch.
 But, to be clear, it’s really a matter of preference and practicality.
 How you choose to wear one and for what reasons will better determine your needs for a fancy timepiece.

 Now, you might think that a premium watch comes at a premium cost.
 Not necessarily.
 No one said you had to go broke on a Hublot, Patek Phillipe or Rolex watch to style and profile.
-You can easily score some of the hottest men’s watches online between $100 – $1,000 and from popular watch brands like Citizen, Hamilton, Movado, MVMT, and Timex, just to name a few.
+You can easily find top-notch selections online between $100 – $1,000 and from some of the best men’s watches brands, including Citizen, Hamilton, Movado, MVMT, and Timex, just to name a few.

 Here’s a look at the best watches for men, by category and price.